ChriD/RaumserverLib/README.md

 A C/C++ Library which can be used to control the Raumfeld Multiroom System via HTTP/JSON-Requests

-This library has a reference to the Raumkernel library!
+This library has a reference to the RaumkernelLib library!